 The best way to deal with contractions is to relax.
 Moving around while you are in labour will help to ease the pain.
 Hot and cold packs or having a warm bath or shower can also help, as can having a massage or listening to relaxing music during each contraction.

-There are various medical options for pain relief during labour, including a sterile water injection in your back for lower back pain, gas, pethidine, or an epidural (a local anaesthetic injected into your back).
+There are various medical options for pain relief during labour, including a sterile water injection in the back for lower back pain, gas, pethidine, or an epidural (a local anaesthetic injected into the back).

 Learn more here about the development and quality assurance of healthdirect content.